 Most Americans get enough protein but could choose to get it from leaner sources, so you may already have plenty in your diet.
 Your exact protein needs depend on your age, gender, and how active you are.

 Make friends with good fats.
 Small amounts of fat can help you feel full and less like you’re on a diet.
-The better choices are those in fish, nuts, and seeds, and olive oil or coconut oils.
+The better choices are those in fish, nuts and seeds, and olive oil.
 Those have unsaturated fats -- polyunsaturated or monounsaturated fats, specifically.

 Fill up on fiber.
 You can get that from vegetables, whole grains, fruits -- any plant food will have fiber.
 Some have more than others.
 Top sources include artichokes, green peas, broccoli, lentils, and lima beans.
 Among fruits, raspberries lead the list.